Pylons/pyramid/docs/narr/firstapp.rst

 be invoked.
 In general, a greater number of predicates supplied along with a view configuration will more strictly limit the applicability of its associated view callable.
-When :app:`Pyramid` processes a request, however, the view callable with the *most specific* view configuration (the view configuration that matches the most specific set of predicates) is always invoked.
+When :app:`Pyramid` processes a request, the view callable with the *most specific* view configuration (the view configuration that matches the most specific set of predicates) is always invoked.